Professor Jeremy Hughes - chair of trustees

 Her research interests are broad but largely focus on improving the outcomes for patients with glomerulonephritis, especially that due to lupus; and to helping women with kidney disease plan and have successful pregnancies.
 She is considered an international expert in these areas and has contributed to guidelines in both areas, most recently for the British Society of Rheumatology for Lupus and for NICE and the Renal Association for pregnancy.

-Liz has also had a longstanding interest in kidney disease in the BAME community and wrote the ABLE report for the charity back in 2001.
+Liz has also had a longstanding interest in kidney disease in minority ethnic groups and wrote the ABLE report for the charity back in 2001.
 She has been delighted to see the launch of the Health Inequalities report in 2019, which has a much broader remit.

 She is a passionate advocate of clinicians being trained in research, both basic and translational, and through previous and current roles has actively supported and helped develop academic training programmes for foundation doctors and renal trainees at Imperial and in North West Thames colleges.

 Outside of work, Liz is a keen traveller – and in the last few years has enjoyed exploring Sri Lanka, India, Thailand, Australia and Alaska as well as many European cities closer to home.
 She also enjoys theatre, cinema, live music and one day plans to try glamping at Glastonbury!

 John E. Milad has dedicated 14 years of his professional life to making dialysis more accessible to patients.
 As co-founder, investor and, until recently, Chief Executive Officer of Quanta Dialysis Technologies, he helped develop and launch a portable haemodialysis system to enable more patients to dialyse at home.